K4rakara/desktop-sharkie/README.md

 process to Linux, thanks to good ol' POSIX.
 If anybody has a Mac and would like to contribute, I would be very appreciative.

+## List of Known Bugs

+Check back periodically to see if any of these issues have been fixed!

+ - Windows
+   - System tray icon sometimes (seemingly at random?) is invisible (can still be interacted with, but the icon is missing).
+   - System tray menu doesn't close automatically like other right click menus.
+ - Linux
+   - Window is opaque.
+   - Taskbar height calculation is inaccurate.
+   - Fatal errors are logged to stderr, with no visual indicator.
+   - ...
+Many more